Smithsonian Museum Considers Collecting Drawings Made By Detained Migrant Children

 They made headlines last week, after the American Academy of Pediatrics toured CBP facilities at the U.S. southern border and released the images to media outlets.

-Three children between 10 and 11 years old who had been separated from their parents made the drawings in a Texas facility overseen by the Catholic church after being released from CBP custody, according to CNN.
+Three children between 10 and 11 years old who had been separated from their parents made the drawings in a Texas facility overseen by the Roman Catholic Church after being released from CBP custody, according to CNN.

 A spokesperson for the National Museum of American History, Laura Duff, told NPR that the museum is in the early stages of planning.